by James Adrian

 Shuffle the deck of cards and ask a friend to select and hide one card from the deck.
 Ask your friend to show you each of the remaining cards, one at a time, until 51 cards are shown.
 Two or three seconds per card will be enough time to show each card.
 When a card is shown, it is placed face down.

 Each time you are shown a card, recall the house according to the suit and mentally see the place in that house where the card mnemonic belongs and place it there.
-When you have seen the 51 cards, scan the places in the houses.
+As the places in any given house become filled, place and X over that house or otherwise exclude it from consideration.
+When you have seen the 51 cards, notice which house remains and scan the places in that house.
 You will notice that one card has not been placed.
 Announce the name of the hidden card.

 This exercise will show you the relationship between preparation and recall.
 Preparation may take time and effort, but the performance is done in real time with ease.
 It will also amaze your friend.